hyphaltip/htbda_perl_class/problems/06_Tutorial_NGS.md

 Use this system to get the programs ready to use on the command line on biocluster

+Get your own machine on biocluster

+    qsub -I

+Then when you have a new machine you want to do this on the command line
     module load samtool
     module load java
     module load bwa